dcunited001/dcunited001.github.io/_posts/2017-10-30-speed-of-thought-sociophysical-postulates-1-to-11.md

 only grew as time marched on.
 This region had the shortest actual distance to the most number of people, and access to the largest social graph neighborhoods, depending on how you measured it.
-When people are more widely spread out, it is more rare to have large 2nd and 3rd degree networks, which conferred major advantages.
+When people are more widely spread out, it is more rare to have large 2&deg; and 3&deg; networks, which conferred major advantages.
 Those with wealth could finance transport and delegate action, which further helped expand those networks.

 The shifting power centers of Olmec, Maya, Inca and Aztec repositioned